Many shooters my age (and we won’t go into that number) started shooting sports with a BB gun.

 - .22 caliber lead pellets have more mass than a .177 caliber steel BB.
 The more efficient use of the gas and the spin on these heavier projectiles increases accuracy and makes the pellets less subject to crosswinds.

 More expensive pellet guns deliver enough power to enable hunting small games like rabbits and squirrels and birds.
-(Read: Best Air Rifles: Hunting Small Game [Squirrels & Rabbits])
+(Read: Best Pellet Guns: Hunting Squirrels & Small Game)

 At the top end of the pellet gun market are air rifles in much larger calibers suitable for many larger games species, including deer.